-- Learning Abroad: Travel Health Questionnaire: Filled out by the student in the post-decision phase of your online Learning Abroad Application. - Office for Global Engagement Health Clearance Form: You will be required to consult with an Englishspeaking medical professional in South Korea in order to complete a health evaluation, however there will be two notable exceptions to the standard requirements and process: - 1.
+- Learning Abroad: Travel Health Questionnaire: Filled out by the student in the post-decision phase of your online Learning Abroad Application. - Office for Global Engagement Health Clearance Form: You will be required to consult with an English-speaking medical professional in South Korea in order to complete a health evaluation, however there will be two notable exceptions to the standard requirements and process: - 1.
 The medical providers, who you visit in South Korea to complete the form, will not be required to demonstrate that they are licensed to practice in the United States. - 2.
 You will not follow the conventional process of submitting this form i.e. requiring your healthcare provider to fax or email the form to the Learning Abroad Office fax/email addresses listed at the bottom of the form.
-You will be advised to have your English-speaking medical providers complete the Health Clearance form, and in turn you will submit the physical form to the International Services Coordinator at the UAC.
+You will be advised to have your English-speaking medical providers complete the Health Clearance form, and in turn you will email the form to the LAHealth@utah.edu.